-Step 1: Open the Device Manager by right-clicking on the Start button on the taskbar and then clicking Device Manager option.
-Alternatively, you can quickly launch the Device Manager by pressing Windows logo + X keys and then pressing M key.
+Step 1: Open the Device Manager by right-clicking on the Start button on the taskbar and then clicking the Device Manager option.
+Alternatively, you can quickly launch the Device Manager by pressing the Windows logo + X keys and then pressing the M key.

 Step 2: In the Device Manager, expand Sound, video and game controllers to see your audio driver entry.

 Step 3: Right-click on your audio driver entry and then click Disable device option.
-Click Yes button to disable the device driver.
-If you are asked to reboot your PC, save your work, close all programs and reboot your PC once.
+Click the Yes button to disable the device driver.
+If you are asked to reboot your PC, save your work, close all programs, and reboot your PC once.